 We saw an elephant in the street.

-There is a bird in the room!
+There is an owl in the room

 Indefinite articles (“a” and “an”) are determiners and are used to talk about non-specific things or general categories.
 They are placed before nouns or adjectives.

-We usually use “a” when the noun following the article begins with a consonant and “an” when it begins with a vowel.
+We usually use “a” when the noun following the article begins with a consonant, and “an” when it begins with a vowel.

 — “There’s a tourism office behind the corner.” = We use a before a word starting with a t- because it is a consonant